Akil Baddoo Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Akil Baddoo (.222 on-base percentage in past 10 games, 77 points below season-long percentage), battle starting pitcher Cal Quantrill and the Cleveland Guardians at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Akil Baddoo and his .462 slugging percentage over his past 10 games, battle starter Triston McKenzie and the Cleveland Guardians at Comerica Park, Saturday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Royals.
+In his last game he had a hitless showing (0-for-1) against the Guardians.

 Sportsbook Promo Codes